 “You can’t practice not doing something,” he said.
 “We need to evolve is our thinking around recognizing the skills required to thrive as a digital citizen go far beyond just online safety.”

-EVERFI’s refreshed digital literacy curriculum, Ignition: Digital Wellness & Safety offers a digital platform for students to practice these competencies and build their skills, at no cost to teachers and schools.
+EVERFI’s refreshed digital literacy curriculum, Ignition: Digital Wellness & Safety offers a platform for students to practice these competencies and build their skills, at no cost to teachers and schools.

 Ignition leverages a digital learn-by-doing approach where students help characters make smart choices as they experience the online world through the characters’ eyes: